genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 #### Data Server
-A [Data Server](/creating-applications/defining-your-application/user-interface/data-servers/data-servers) allows for reading of real-time data.
+A [Data Server](/creating-applications/defining-your-application/user-interface/data-servers/data-servers) enables data to be read in real time.
 You must define the Data Server in the file **alpha-dataserver.kts**.

 ```kotlin
 dataServer {